deluf/deluf.github.io/content/code/woodenbox-telegram-bot.md

 ---
 title: Woodenbox
-description: "Source code for the telegram bot running on woodenbox"
+description: "Source code for the telegram bot running on the server"
 draft: false
 ShowBreadCrumbs: false
 ShowReadingTime: false